houqp/leptess/README.md

 make gen
 ```

 To run tests, you will need at Tesseract 4.x to match what we have in `tests/tessdata/eng.traineddata`.
+See CircleCI config to see how to replicate the setup.